 Now do it Mama!
 Close your eyes and start.
 2 minutes is a great start!
 10 minutes is wonderful!
 1 minute or whatever you have will make a difference.

 2.)
 Close your eyes and imagine you’re in a river.
 Now picture yourself stepping out.

 3.)
-Sit down on the cool earth and lean back against a tree.
-Enjoy the warmth of the sun coming down through the top of your head, and let the breeze of your emotions blow as it will.
+Sit down on the cool earth and lean back against a warm tree.
+Enjoy the sun shining down on the top of your head, and let the soft (or strong) breeze of your emotions blow as it will.

 4.)
 Notice you are aware of all of this.
 Gently bring your attention to that awareness.
 Let the picture dissolve and become spacious.
 Float in awareness.